Slashton80/japanese_restaurant/README.md

 ## About the Project
-This project was developed as part of my CIS coursework at Holland College PEI.
+This project was developed as part of my CIS coursework at Holland College PEI in 2024.
+We worked in a group of three to complete this project, with each member playing a specific role.
+I served as the **Lead Developer**, where I was tasked with implementing the Japanese Restaurant system based on the idea presented by our **Business Client**, Nguyen Nguyen.
+Additionally, I contributed as a **Quality Assurance (QA)** tester for another teammate's project.

+This project was an excellent demonstration of teamwork and collaboration.
+It also introduced us to **source control and project management tools**, such as **Bitbucket**, **Jira**, and **Sourcetree**, which we used extensively to manage our codebase, track tasks, and maintain version control throughout the development process.

+Some of the code was adapted from BJ MacLean's examples.

+---
-# Project: Japanese Restaurant #
+# Advanecd Java Project: Japanese Restaurant #
 ---

 ## Development Team ##